-Students are expected to complete a midterm and final exam during the semester.
-The exams will focus entirely on concepts covered in the course, not use of R. The exams will evaluate students on their understanding of theory and correct practices regarding data description and inference, as well as their ability to interpret and communicate statistical information and make decisions.
+Students are expected to complete a midterm and final exam administered online via eLC.
+The exams will focus entirely on key concepts covered in the course, not use of R. The exams will evaluate students on their understanding of theory and correct practices regarding data description and inference, as well as their ability to interpret and communicate statistical information and make decisions.

-DataCamp Chapters (Optional/Extra Credit)
+DataCamp Chapters (Optional Extra Credit)

-Students of this course receive a free account to DataCamp (https://www.datacamp.com).
+Students of this course receive a free account to DataCamp.
 DataCamp contains numerous interactive exercises that can help you build conceptual understanding of statistics and skills in R. The course schedule provides a list of DataCamp chapters that are relevant to the topics covered each week.
 The DataCamp chapters are optional but worth extra credit.
-To see how this extra credit will be applied, go here: DataCamp Chapter Logistics (/d2l/common/dialogs/quickLink/quickLink.d2l? ou=2466552&type=content&rcode=usgq-18629252).
+To see how this extra credit will be applied, go here: DataCamp Logistics (/d2l/common/dialogs/quickLink/quickLink.d2l? ou=2940672&type=content&rcode=usgq-22263816).